Top 10+ Log Analysis Tools - Making Data-Driven Decisions

 logz.io offers you real-time, actionable insights into your log analytics data with hosted ELK as a service.
 ELK is a simple but robust log analysis platform that costs a fraction of the price.
 Some of their customers include Netflix, Facebook, LinkedIn, Cisco, and Microsoft. logz.io is probably one of the biggest competitors to Splunk, which is mentioned further below.

-logz.io has both free and paid plans starting at $89 per month.
+logz.io has both free and paid plans.
 Troubleshooting production issues is perhaps the most common use-case of log analytics.
 Their interface, which is powered by Kibana, lets you search through millions of records to investigate and pinpoint potential issues.
 You can filter results by server, application, or any custom parameter until you reach the source of the problem.
 If you are looking for a Splunk alternative you might want to give logz.io a try.

 Graylog is an open source log management platform which allows you to search, analyze, and alert you across all your log files.
 Some of their customers include BCBS, eBay, SAP, Cisco, LinkedIn, and Twilio.
 It is available on GitHub with over 2,000 stars and 300+ forks.